prometheus/prometheus/docs/installation.md

 ### Setting command line parameters

-The Docker image is started with a number of default command line parameters, which can be found in the Dockerfile corresponding to your Prometheus version.
+The Docker image is started with a number of default command line parameters, which can be found in the [Dockerfile](https://github.com/prometheus/prometheus/blob/main/Dockerfile) (adjust the link to correspond with the version in use).

 If you want to add extra command line parameters to the `docker run` command, you will need to re-add these yourself as they will be overwritten.